mcurto/eDNA_Metagenomics/README.md

     bash Run_Trimomatic_and_PEAR.bash /path/to/input_fastq.gz/ /path/to/outpu_fastq.gz/ /path/to/Trimmomatic/

 All outputs are saved in the gunzip compressed format.
-The resulting files were then converted into fasta farmat.
+The resulting files were then converted into fasta format.

 ## Homology search with blast
-The program blastn from ncbi-blast-2.12.0+ was used to find homology between the shot-gun reads and different reference databases: 1) The nucleotide database from genebank (nt); 2) Fish genomes of all species with resources available for all families present in Portugal plus the genomes from fish that are commonly eaten by humans (genome); 3)Fish transcriptomes of all species with resources available for all families present in Portugal plus the transcriptomes from fish that are commonly eaten by humans (transcriptomes).
+The program blastn from ncbi-blast-2.12.0+ was used to find homology between the shot-gun reads and different reference databases: 1) The nucleotide database from GenBank (nt); 2) Fish genomes of all species with resources available for all families present in Portugal plus the genomes from fish that are commonly eaten by humans (genome); 3)Fish transcriptomes of all species with resources available for all families present in Portugal plus the transcriptomes from fish that are commonly eaten by humans (transcriptomes).
 The program ran with the following code:

     blastn -query /path/to/Metagenomics_reads.fasta \
     -db /path/to/nt/database/nt -perc_identity 90 -qcov_hsp_perc 0.9 \